Plan your self-guided trip

 If you love taking the path least traveled while leaving your own trail, you will feel right at home here!
-Whether you like kayaking, hiking, snowshoeing, cross-country skiing, ATVing, snowmobiling, wildlife viewing, fishing, hunting.... there is no end to the things you can do using our vacation rentals as your home base!
-If this all sounds like tons of fun, but maybe you've never done these things, we have plenty of advice, maps, descriptions for self-guided trips.
+Whether you like kayaking, hiking, snowshoeing, cross-country skiing, ATVing, snowmobiling, wildlife viewing, fishing, hunting.... there is no end to the things you can do using Moose Mountain Cabin as your home base!
+If this all sounds like tons of fun, but maybe you've never done these things, we have plenty of advice, maps, descriptions for exciting and unique self-guided trips.
+Simplify your vacation; once you arrive, put your wallet away!

 Wilderness Snowshoeing from cabins